Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    privacy reasons.
 Other passive DNS systems may not be so careful.
    And there is still the potential problems with revealing QNAMEs.

-   The revelations (from the Edward Snowden documents, which were leaked from the National Security Agency (NSA)) of the MORECOWBELL surveillance program [@morecowbell], which uses the DNS, both passively and actively, to surreptitiously gather information about the users, is another good example showing that the lack of privacy protections in the DNS is actively exploited.
+   The revelations from the Edward Snowden documents, which were leaked from the National Security Agency (NSA) provide evidence of the use of the DNS in mass surveillance operations [@morecowbell].
+For example the MORECOWBELL surveillance program, which uses a dedicated covert monitoring infrastructure to actively query DNS servers and perform HTTP requests to obtain meta information about services and to check their availability.
+   Also the QUANTUMTHEORY project which includes detecting lookups for certain addresses and injecting bogus replies is another good example showing that the lack of privacy protections in the DNS is actively exploited.

 #  Legalities